-Organics recycling is the process of collecting biodegradable organic material and turning it into compost.
-Our program can take all food scraps, untreated wood (stir sticks), soiled paper or cardboard (pizza boxes), napkins, tissues, and certified compostable wares*.
+Organics recycling is the process of composting organic material, such as food scraps, soiled paper or cardboard (pizza boxes, napkins, tissues), and certified compostable wares*.
 Please refer to our Recycling Self-Help Guide for further questions.

 **Certified compostable means the item has been certified by either the Bioproducts Institute (BPI) or Cedar Grove - two companies that test if items breakdown without a trace of plastic residue.
 They help consumers recognize items that meet ASTM D6400 and/or D6868 standards for compostability.